pviotti/conver/README.md

 Erlang implementation.
 It features a new linearizability checker, and improved consistency checks.**

+## Getting started

+Once installed JDK, [Scala][scala] (with its building tool [sbt][sbt]) and Docker, to build Conver issue:

+    $ sbt compile

+This command spawns a local cluster of Docker containers running ZooKeeper and performs the consistency verification test by using 10 concurrent clients that invoke 20 operations on average:

+    $ sbt "run -c zk -n 10 -o 20"

-## Features
+## Features and related work

+At the moment Conver supports:

- * linearizability checker, based on pseudocode in "Existential Consistency: Measuring and Understanding Consistency at Facebook" (Lu et al., SOSP '15)
+ * linearizability checking, based on pseudocode in from [Lu et al., SOSP '15][exist]
- * new and more appropriate macro- consistency models describing monotonicity of operations within and across sessions ([this survey][survey] gives an overview of the consistency semantics included in those macro- models)
+ * macro- consistency models describing monotonicity of operations within and across sessions ([this survey][survey] provides an overview of the consistency semantics included in those macro- models)
  * besides textual output, Conver generates a visualization of the executions, highlighting the operations that caused violations of consistency models.

-To do:

- * integrate and test some datastores
- * ...

-## Getting started

-Once installed JDK and Scala, to build Conver issue:

-    $ make

-...

 Similar projects: [Jepsen][jepsen], [Hermitage][hermitage].